Salesforce Sets its Sights on Informatica

 From AS400 to Salesforce: How Renson Wanted a Passat but Ultimately Chose a Rolls Royce

-If it happens, Informatica will join the ranks of Slack, Tableau, Mulesoft, and other companies that have recently joined the Salesforce family.
-According to the Wall Street Journal, the acquisition of Informatica would be Salesforce’s largest takeover deal since it put $28 billion on the table for Slack in 2021.
-The previous record holder was Tableau at $15.7 billion.
+Informatica joins the ranks of Slack, Tableau, Mulesoft and other companies that have recently joined the Salesforce family.
+With an acquisition amount of around eight billion dollars, Informatica places itself third among the largest Salesforce acquisitions.
+The champion is Slack since Salesforce put 28 billion dollars on the table for Slack in 2021.
+The previous record holder was Tableau with 15.7 billion.